Polish EU nominee gets through at second attempt

 "We're losing thousands of farm businesses a day - that's the rate of disappearances," he said.

-He promised to help young farmers to stay in the sector and to protect EU food quality from imports.
+He promised to help young farmers to stay in the sector and to protect EU food standards from imports.

 He also softened his previous lines on championing small farmers and on animal welfare to please the centre-right European People's Party bloc, which tends to protect big agricultural firms.